Modasshir/cell-classification-journal/README.md

 ### 2. Installation:

 The installation instructions are for Linux/Ubuntu.
 For Windows, the approach is similar, however, not tested.
-If you are using Anaconda(recommended), please replace the following 'pip' in the following instructions with 'conda'.
+First, if you do not already have anaconda, please install it from <a href='https://www.anaconda.com/distribution/'> here </a>.
+Then follow the instructions.

+    conda create -n cells python=3.6 -y #create 'cells' environment

+    source activate cells # activates the environment

-    pip install scikit-learn scikit-image pillow numpy keras progressbar2 tqdm opencv-python pandas jupyter notebook ipython
+    conda install -y scikit-learn scikit-image pillow numpy keras progressbar2 tqdm opencv-python pandas jupyter notebook ipython #installing dependencies

-If you have GPU, please follow the next instruction.
+If you have Nvidia GPU, please follow the next instruction.

-    pip install tensorflow-gpu
+    conda install tensorflow-gpu

 Otherwise,

-    pip install tensorflow
+    conda install tensorflow